unibo-oop/lab-slides/workspace/lab08/src/it/unibo/oop/lab/gui1/README.md

-# Ex01: simple monolithic GUI
+# Simple monolithic GUI

 ## Understand
 1. Read the class carefully
 2. Read the comments carefully
 3. Note how ``System.getProperties()`` is used to obtain properties of the current system
-4. Note how these properties are used to produce multiplatform code **NOTE**: ``write once, run everywhere`` is true only if the code is maeant to be multiplatform!
+4. Note how these properties are used to produce multi-platform code **NOTE**: ``write once, run everywhere`` is true only if the code is maeant to be multiplatform!
 5. Note the use of ``Toolkit`` to get the current screen resolution, and dimension the window correctly
 6. Note the use of ``JFrame. setLocationByPlatform()`` to delegate the window positioning to the system composer (the part of the graphical stack in charge of effectively drawing windows, borders, decorations and effects).